simulton/QSchematic/readme.md

   - Undo/redo
   - Drag'n'Drop
   - Template based netlist generation
-  - Serialization to/from XML
+  - Serialization to/from XML (powered by [GPDS](https://gpds.simulton.com))
   - Completely customizable by inheriting from the provided classes

 Technical stuff:
   - Written in C++
   - Everything is contained within the `QSchematic` namespace
   - Tested with Qt5
-  - No dependencies other than Qt5 and a C++14 compatible compiler
+  - No dependencies other than Qt5 and a C++17 compatible compiler
   - BSD 3-clause licensed

 # State